shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/webhooks.md

 ### Notify when unstable

-This feature allows you to select a person or group to notify when the webhook fails.
+**Notify when unstable** allows you to select a person or group to notify when the webhook fails.
 This setting is optional.

 ![Notify when unstable](./images/webhooks/webhook_notifications_v2.png)